 - We donate significant quantities of seed to individuals, schools & community projects

 - Our packaging is environmentally friendly, fully recyclable and reusable where possible

 - We study and practice Permaculture design techniques

 - We believe in the Gift Economy

 As exponents of Permaculture techniques, we are dedicated to using the inherent qualities of plants and animals combined with natural characteristics of landscapes to produce life-supporting systems.
 This affects everything we do, so many of our seed mixes are designed, for instance, to support functional biodiversity in vegetable gardens and agriculture using no artificial fertilisers, no pesticides, no fungicides, no peat composts etc.

 Some of our seed mixes are used as a floral green manure to fix nitrogen in the soil, natural pest control using biological integrated pest management (IPM), and we encourage a ‘no dig’ approach where possible, to avoid damage to precious soils.

 Community projects are encouraged to collect ‘last years’ seeds from their meadows, for restoration and to create new meadows.
 This also helps to educate, and to spread awareness about the miracle of seed - to witness the entire life cycle of the plant.

-How do Meadow In My Garden create a more regenerative, ethical, just and truly green world?
+How do Meadow In My Garden help to create a more regenerative, ethical, just and truly green world?

 Since the start of our project in 2011 we have become evangelists for nature, travelling the length and breadth of the country to attend hundreds of garden shows and festivals (RHS Chelsea, Hampton Court, Chatsworth, Tatton Park, BBC Gardeners’ World, Glastonbury, Wilderness, Wood Festival to name a few, and we’ve even been to unlikely places like the Tory Party Conference!!) to trade, give talks & demonstrations, and to attempt to educate, inspire and motivate.